Geraldo Perdomo Preview, Player Props: Diamondbacks vs. Padres

-The Arizona Diamondbacks, including Geraldo Perdomo (.241 on-base percentage in past 10 games, 126 points below season-long percentage), battle starting pitcher Seth Lugo and the San Diego Padres at PETCO Park, Friday at 9:40 PM ET.
+The Arizona Diamondbacks, including Geraldo Perdomo (.259 on-base percentage in past 10 games, 108 points below season-long percentage), battle starter Matt Waldron and the San Diego Padres at PETCO Park, Saturday at 3:10 PM ET.

 Geraldo Perdomo Game Info & Props vs. the Padres